Accessibility Percolation on Cartesian Power Graphs: Acknowledgements

 \section{Acknowledgements}

 This work was supported by DFG within SPP 1590 \textit{Probabilistic structures in evolution}.
-We thank David Augustin for his contributions to the early stages of this project, and Alexander Drewitz for discussions.
+We thank David Augustin for his contributions to the early stages of this project, and Alexander Drewitz and Muhittin Mungan for discussions.